 How ChatGPT changed after launch

 ChatGPT’s first major shift was monetization.
 OpenAI introduced ChatGPT Plus on February 1, 2023, at $20 per month, while keeping a free option available.[5][6]
-That split created the pattern ChatGPT still follows: free access for broad reach, paid plans for heavier use, earlier access, or more capable models.
+That split created the pattern ChatGPT still follows: broad free access, with paid plans for heavier use, earlier access, or more capable models.
 For the current subscription value question, see our ChatGPT Plus price in 2026 guide.

 The second shift was model quality.
 GPT-4 reached ChatGPT Plus on March 14, 2023, and gave paying users a more capable model than the first public ChatGPT experience.[7][8]
-That was when many users stopped thinking of ChatGPT as a novelty and started treating it as a serious writing, coding, tutoring, and analysis assistant.
+That was when many users began treating ChatGPT as a serious writing, coding, tutoring, and analysis assistant rather than a novelty.

 The third shift was tools.
-Plugins and browsing experiments arrived on March 23, 2023, and moved ChatGPT toward actions and external information.[9][10]
-Search later became a more direct part of the product when OpenAI launched ChatGPT search on October 31, 2024.[23][24]
+Plugins and browsing experiments arrived on March 23, 2023, moving ChatGPT toward actions and external information.[9][10]
+Search later became a direct part of the product when OpenAI launched ChatGPT search on October 31, 2024.[23][24]

 The fourth shift was distribution.
-OpenAI released the ChatGPT iOS app on May 18, 2023, which made the product feel less like a website and more like a daily utility.[11][12]
-The mobile phase also helped separate the official ChatGPT app from look-alike apps that had appeared in app stores.
+OpenAI released the ChatGPT iOS app on May 18, 2023, and followed with an Android app later in 2023.[11][12][39]
+That mobile phase made ChatGPT feel less like a website and more like a daily utility, while also helping users distinguish the official app from look-alike apps.

 The fifth shift was workplace adoption.
 ChatGPT Enterprise launched on August 28, 2023, with enterprise security and privacy claims, higher-speed GPT-4 access, longer context windows, and advanced data analysis capabilities.[13][14]
-If you are comparing ChatGPT with API deployment, our OpenAI API pricing guide explains why business users often separate ChatGPT seats from API usage.
+If you are comparing ChatGPT seats with API deployment, our OpenAI API pricing guide explains why business users often separate product subscriptions from developer usage.

-The sixth shift was personalization.
-OpenAI announced GPTs at DevDay on November 6, 2023, and launched the GPT Store on January 10, 2024.[15][16][17][18]
-Instead of giving every user one generic assistant, ChatGPT began supporting custom assistants with instructions, uploaded knowledge, and tools.
+The sixth shift was personalization and workspace design.
+OpenAI announced GPTs at DevDay on November 6, 2023, launched the GPT Store on January 10, 2024, and later added memory, Canvas, and project-style organization features.[15][16][17][18][39]
+Instead of one generic assistant, ChatGPT increasingly became a place for custom assistants, files, instructions, drafts, code, and ongoing work.

 Analysis: the pattern in ChatGPT’s evolution

-The pattern across ChatGPT’s history is clear: OpenAI releases a broad interface first, then adds specialized capability, then folds that capability back into the main product.
+The pattern across ChatGPT’s history is consistent: OpenAI releases a broad interface first, adds specialized capability, and then folds that capability back into the main product.
 The 2022 release was a plain chat interface.[1][2]
-The 2023 releases added paid access, stronger models, plugins, mobile apps, and enterprise packaging.[5][7][9][13]
-The 2024 and 2025 releases added multimodal access, search, reasoning, agents, and newer model routing.[19][23][25][29][33]
+The 2023 releases added paid access, stronger models, plugins, mobile apps, voice and image features, enterprise packaging, and custom GPTs.[5][7][9][13][15]
+The 2024 and 2025 releases added memory, multimodal access, search, reasoning, workspace features, agents, and newer model routing.[19][23][25][29][33]

 This creates a useful decision framework.
 If you are asking when ChatGPT was released for historical purposes, use November 30, 2022.[1][2]
-If you are asking when ChatGPT became strong enough for professional work, March 14, 2023, is a defensible marker because GPT-4 arrived in ChatGPT Plus that day.[7][8]
+If you are asking when ChatGPT became strong enough for many professional tasks, March 14, 2023, is a defensible marker because GPT-4 arrived in ChatGPT Plus that day.[7][8]
 If you are asking when ChatGPT became a multimodal mainstream assistant, May 13, 2024, matters because GPT-4o expanded GPT-4-level capability to free users.[19][20]
-If you are asking when ChatGPT became a model-routing product centered on a new generation, August 7, 2025, matters because GPT-5 became the flagship ChatGPT model.[33][34]
+If you are asking when ChatGPT entered its GPT-5 generation, August 7, 2025 is the marker; if you are asking what the current top chat generation is as of May 2026, use GPT-5.5 and GPT-5.5-pro.[33][34]

 Important ChatGPT milestones by era

 The timeline is easier to understand if you group it into eras.
-Each era changed the product in a different way: access, capability, distribution, customization, multimodality, reasoning, and agency.
+Each era changed the product in a different way: access, capability, distribution, customization, multimodality, reasoning, workspace organization, and agency.

 | Era | Key release window | Main change | Representative milestones |